Games, computer, recreational

 1 Tooling

-You can play a bunch of retro games in the browser; e.g. the Archive.org DOS Games collection includes classics (Monkey Island, Monkey Island 2).
-Similar, but more suspect provenance, Classic Reload.
+We can play a bunch of retro games in the browser; e.g. the Archive.org DOS Games collection includes classics (Monkey Island, Monkey Island 2).
+Similar, but with more suspect provenance, Classic Reload.

-• RetroPie is a miniature distribution that makes a Raspberry Pi into a polymorphic games console
+• RetroPie is a miniature distribution that turns a Raspberry Pi into a polymorphic games console

 VICE - the Versatile Commodore Emulator Many games are on the Internet Archive.